HavartiBard/jetson-voice-assistant/README.md

    OpenAI API key is optional - set it in the admin portal or `.env` for GPT features.

-   Optional: to enable Porcupine wake word detection, set `PICOVOICE_ACCESS_KEY` in `.env` or via the admin portal.
-   The wake word is taken from the admin portal `wake_word` setting and mapped to a built-in Porcupine keyword.
-   Supported keywords: `computer`, `jarvis`, `bumblebee`, `picovoice`, `alexa`, `hey google`.

-   > **Note**: Porcupine requires a compatible CPU.
-The Jetson Orin Nano (ARM Cortex-A78AE) is **not supported** by Picovoice.
-On unsupported platforms, the assistant falls back to Whisper-based wake word detection automatically.

 ## Usage

 Run the assistant: